tewha/tewha.net/_posts/import/2009/10/2009-10-24-learning-a-new-programming-language.md

 ---
 layout: post
-tags : ["learning", "programming", "Software Development"]
+tags : ["Learning", "Programming", "Software Development"]
 title: "Learning a new programming language"
 ---
 It took me a while to learn Objective-C.